ghiscoding/slickgrid-universal/docs/column-functionalities/Editors.md

 ];
 ```

-So to make it more clear, the `saveOutputType` is the format that will be sent to the `onCellChange` event, then the `outputType` is how the date will show up in the date picker (Flatpickr) and finally the `type` is basically the input format (coming from your dataset).
+So to make it more clear, the `saveOutputType` is the format that will be sent to the `onCellChange` event, then the `outputType` is how the date will show up in the date picker (Vanilla-Calendar) and finally the `type` is basically the input format (coming from your dataset).
 Note however that each property are cascading, if 1 property is missing it will go to the next one until 1 is found... for example, on the `onCellChange` if you aren't defining `saveOutputType`, it will try to use `outputType`, if again none is provided it will try to use `type` and finally if none is provided it will use `FieldType.dateIso` as the default.

 ## Perform an action After Inline Edit
 #### Recommended way